 But this is still better than the 1.7%.

-So, you might actually increase this response rate by actually calling directly and having a live conversation.
+So, you might increase this response rate by calling directly and having a live conversation.

-And this is where Dealmachine could add significant value if it added an additional feature that made it possible to send voicemails in the same way you can send direct mail from the app.
+And this is where Dealmachine could add significant value if it added an additional feature that made it possible to send voicemails like you can send direct mail from the app.

 3 Dealmachine Alternatives

-Dealmachine is not the only software product out there that can help you in finding real estate wholesale deals but it seems to be the only one that has its focus on supporting the deal-finding method via driving for dollars.
+Dealmachine is not the only software product out there that can help you find real estate wholesale deals, but it seems to be the only one that focuses on supporting the deal-finding method via driving for dollars.